lyfar/awa-docs/docs/features/light-ignition-v0-2.md

 <FeatureSummary />

 ## Narrative
-Light Ignition v0.2 deepens the original glow mechanic with reaction-aware visuals.
-Instead of a single bright-or-ember state, the globe now reflects the dominant reaction color from the last 24 hours, while profile surfaces expose how the user’s emotional mix is trending.
-When a practice completes, ignition still flashes instantly, but the light also pulses in the shade tied to the selected state (Grounded, Energy, Peaceful, Release, Insight, Unity, Joy).
-Subsequent practices layer subtle gradients rather than replacing the spark outright, helping the user see how experiences stack through the day.

-The system reads from the Practices Reactions Base, updates the user’s light payload, and broadcasts state changes to the globe, profile home, and practice cards.
-Fades stay gentle—lights soften over the final six hours with a halo hinting at the new dominant state.
-Notifications tap into the same data to nudge a user when their light is close to dimming or when a contrasting state might balance their week.

-All hues and labels trace back to the [Reactions Taxonomy](/docs/wiki/reactions/) so the glow a user sees here matches the wording and colours across catalogue, history, and analytics.
+Light Ignition v0.2 keeps the spark from v0.1 but now colours it with the latest reaction, showing stacked feelings on the globe and profile for the past 24 hours.
+Each new practice blends gently into the aura instead of snapping, so users can sense how their week is trending.

+The engine listens to Practices Reactions Base, updates globe/profile/push payloads, and fades the hue calmly as the burn window ends.
+Colours and labels still come from the [Reactions Taxonomy](/docs/wiki/reactions/), keeping catalogue, history, and notifications aligned.

 ## Interaction
 1. Onboarding finale introduces the seven-state palette: as the camera zooms out, the user’s spark cycles briefly through each hue before locking onto their starting state.